A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 Learn more here: Configuring Fail2Ban to Prevent Brute Force Attacks

-Fail2Ban looks for patterns of bad behaviour, including things like failed login attempts, user enumeration (where a bot probes your site for information such as usernames – brute force attacks are essentially impossible without knowing a valid username or email address), and then bans the offending IP addresses.
+Fail2Ban looks for patterns of bad behavior, including things like failed login attempts, user enumeration (where a bot probes your site for information such as usernames – brute force attacks are essentially impossible without knowing a valid username or email address), and then bans the offending IP addresses.
 It does this exceptionally well.

 I’ve also used GridPane’s GP-CLI to set up a strict 1 failed login only rule, which means that 2 failed login attempts = banned for 24 hours.
-Harsh, but effective.
+Harsh but effective.

 Nginx Rate Limiting

 Out of the box, GridPane places a limit on the number of requests that can hit wp-login.php at the same time.
 This can be changed, but the default limit of 1 hit per second to protect against brute force attacks offers decent basic protection.
 This means the page can only be accessed 60 times per minute per IP address (and not, for example, 1000 times per minute by the same IP).